Fife: Geography

 Fife is a peninsula in eastern Scotland bordered on the north by the Firth of Tay, on the east by the North Sea and by the Firth of Forth to the south.
 The route to the west is partially blocked by the mass of the Ochil Hills.
 Almost all road traffic into and out of Fife has to pass over one of four bridges, south on the Forth Road Bridge (public transport and cyclists only) and Queensferry Crossing, west on the Kincardine Bridge or north-east via the Tay Road Bridge, the exception being traffic headed north on the M90.
 Tolls were abolished on the Tay Road Bridge and Forth Road Bridge on 11 February 2008.

 There are extinct volcanic features, such as the Lomond Hills which rise above rolling farmland, and Largo Law, a volcanic plug in the east.
 At 522 m, the West Lomond is the highest point in Fife.
 The coast has fine but small harbours, from the industrial docks in Burntisland and Rosyth to the fishing villages of the East Neuk such as Anstruther and Pittenweem.
 The large area of flat land to the north of the Lomond Hills, through which the River Eden flows, is known as the Howe of Fife.

 North of the Lomond Hills can be found villages and small towns in a primarily agricultural landscape.
 The areas in the south and west of Fife, including the towns of Dunfermline, Glenrothes, Kirkcaldy and the Levenmouth region are lightly industrial and more densely populated.
 The only areas which could claim to be heavily industrial are Rosyth, around the naval dockyard and perhaps the Mossmorran Natural Gas Liquids fractionation plant on the outskirts of Cowdenbeath.

 The east corner of Fife, along the string of villages between Earlsferry and Kingsbarns, and along with their hinterland, is known as the East Neuk (corner, or projecting point of land) of Fife; small settlements around sheltered harbours, with distinctive vernacular "Dutch" or corbie (crow) stepped gabled and stone-built architecture.
 The area has amongst the highest concentration of second homes and holiday lets in Scotland.
 The fishing industry, on which the coastal East Neuk settlements were built, has declined in recent years with the main fishing fleet now operating from Pittenweem and the harbour in Anstruther being used as a marina for pleasure craft.

 There are several islands located off the coast of Fife, such as the Isle of May, Inchkeith and Inchcolm.
 The former Preston Island south of Valleyfield is no longer an island following land reclamation work.

+Demography

+Languages

+The 2022 Scottish Census reported that out of 362,143 residents aged three and over: